Elderly care: India

-India's cultural view of elderly care is similar to that of Nepal.
-Parents are typically cared for by their children into old age, most commonly by their sons.
-In these countries, elderly citizens, especially men, are viewed in very high regard.
+In India, elderly citizens, especially men, are viewed in very high regard.
 Traditional values demand honor and respect for older, wiser people.
 Using data on health and living conditions from India's 60th National Sample Survey, a study found that almost a fourth of the elderly reported poor health.
 Reports of poor health were clustered among the poor, single, lower-educated, and economically inactive groups.

-Under its eleventh Five-Year plan, the Indian government has made many strides similar to that of Nepal.
-Article 41 of the Indian Constitution states that elderly citizens will be guaranteed Social Security support for health care and welfare.
-A section of the 1973 Criminal Procedure Code, alluding to its traditional background, mandates that children support their parents if they no longer can themselves.
+Under its eleventh Five-Year plan, the Indian government has made many strides.
+Article 41 of the Indian Constitution enjoins the State to make effective provisions for the elderly.
+Similarly, Court may make an order directing an individual to provide maintenance for elderly parents, in case of neglect or abandonment, under BNSS, 2023.

 Nepal

 Due to health and economic benefits, the life expectancy in Nepal jumped from 27 years in 1951 to 65 in 2008.
 Most elderly Nepali citizens, roughly 85%, live in rural areas.
 Because of this, there is a significant lack of government sponsored programs or homes for the elderly.
-Traditionally, parents live with their children, and today, it is estimated that 90% of the elderly do live in the homes of their family.
+Traditionally, parents live with their children, and today, it is estimated that 90% of the elderly live in the homes of their families.
 This number is changing as more children leave home for work or school, leading to loneliness and mental problems in Nepali elderly.

 The Ninth Five-Year Plan included policies in an attempt to care for the elderly left without children as caretakers.
 A Senior Health Facilities Fund has been established in each district.
-The Senior Citizens Health Facilities Program Implementation Guideline, 2061BS provides medical facilities to the elderly, and free medicines as well as health care to people who are poverty stricken in all districts.
-In its yearly budget, the government has planned to fund free health care to all heart and kidney patients older than 75.
+The Senior Citizens Health Facilities Program Implementation Guideline, 2061BS provides medical facilities to the elderly, free medicines as well as health care to people who are poverty stricken in all districts.
+In its yearly budget, the government has planned to fund free health care for all heart and kidney patients older than 75.
 Unfortunately, many of these plans are overly ambitious, which has been recognized by the Nepali government.
 Nepal is a developing nation and may not be able to fund all of these programs after the development of an Old Age Allowance (OAA).
 OAA provides a monthly stipend to all citizens over 70 years old and widows over 60 years old.

-There are a handful of private day care facilities for elderly, but they are limited to the capital city.
-These day care services are very expensive and beyond the reach of general public.
+There are a handful of private daycare facilities for the elderly, but they are limited to the capital city.
+These day care services are very expensive and beyond the reach of the general public.